canro91/canro91.github.io/_posts/2025-03-07-ChangeStartsInYourMind.md

 After overcoming his messy life, now Taylor is a life coach.

 Me?
 Well, I took almost a year off to continue taking care of my health.
-I adopted a simple habit: doing something for my body, mind, and spirit every day.
+I adopted a simple habit: [ditching my to-do list]({% post_url 2025-01-11-DitchingTodos %}) and doing something for my body, mind, and spirit every day.
 Every single day, without excuses.

 And that last quote summarizes Taylor's journey through recovery—and my journey too.
 It all starts in your mind with your beliefs.
 Because beliefs turn into actions, actions into habits, and habits into change.